turnkeylinux-apps/simpleinvoices/README.rst

 - SimpleInvoices configurations:

-   - Installed from upstream source code to /var/www/simpleinvoices
+   - Installed from upstream source code (via git) to /var/www/simpleinvoices

+     **Security note**: Updates to SimpleInvoices may require supervision so they **ARE NOT** configured to install automatically.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port